ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/2-Install.md

 Create a folder named Listonomicon somewhere on your PC, the closer to the root of the drive the better.
 For example, D:/Games/Listonomicon, or just D:/Listonomicon.
 When we discuss "Downloads" or "Mods" folders in the future, we mean [the drive with this folder]/Listonomicon/Downloads or [the drive with this folder]/Listonomicon/Mods.

 ### 3.)
-Manually Downloading the List - OPTIONAL

-You can grab a copy of Listonomicon.wabbajack [here](https://www.nexusmods.com/baldursgate3/mods/8976?tab=description) and use Wabba’s “Install from disk" if you prefer a manual install or if you want to install an older version of the list for some reason.
-Otherwise, ignore step 3 and follow step 4's install instructions instead.
-Manual installation is needed for the "Lite" (no cosmetic mods) version of Listo.

-### 4.)
 Downloading the list from the Gallery

 If you do not want to download manually, install Listonomicon through Wabbajack as normal.
 Launch Wabbajack and choose "Download from gallery."
 At the top, click "Show Unofficial Lists" and change the game filter to Baldur's Gate 3.
 At the time of writing, Listonomicon will be the only search result.
 Hit the download icon at the bottom right, which will turn into a play button.
 Click the play button.
 On the next screen, set the Modlist Installation Location to the Listonomicon folder you made in Step 2.
 "Resource Download Location" should automatically fill with "[Listo folder location]\downloads."

 :::note
 But wait, what if I don't want to download all 413+ Listonomicon mods?
 I want the gameplay changes, but I'm never going to use every new cosmetic option!
-In that case, you can manually download Listonomicon LITE.wabbajack from the [Nexus Page](https://www.nexusmods.com/baldursgate3/mods/8976?tab=description).
-Refer back to step 3 for manual installation instructions.
+In that case, you can manually download Listonomicon LITE.wabbajack.
+Manual install instructions are Step #4.
 When you launch BG3MM, you will get an error saying hundreds of mods are missing.
-Hit the option to remove missing mods and clear errors, then save and export the list to game. **The "lite" version of Listo will be periodically updated to match major Listonomicon revisions, but will not be kept 1:1 up to date with Listo on a regular basis.
-Listo Lite is not updated for Patch 7.**
+Hit the option to remove missing mods and clear errors, then save and export the list to game. **The "lite" version of Listo will be periodically updated to match major Listonomicon revisions, but will not be kept 1:1 up to date with Listo on a regular basis.**
 :::

+### 4.)
+Manually Downloading the List - OPTIONAL

+You can grab a copy of Listonomicon.wabbajack [here](https://www.nexusmods.com/baldursgate3/mods/8976?tab=description) and use Wabba’s “Install from disk" if you prefer a manual install or if you want to install an older version of the list for some reason.
+Otherwise, ignore step 3 and follow step 4's install instructions instead.

 ### 5.)
 Preparing the BG3 Mod Manager and Script Extender